 Getting to the Farm

 Most festivals are fairly straightforward when it comes to transportation.
-For Paradiso, you drive due east from Seattle, get in a line of cars, and get directed to your campsite.
-EDC is even simpler: Get to your hotel, hop in a shuttle to the Speedway, enter the festival grounds.
-Shambhala though is just a little different, especially if you’re coming from the southern side of the Canadian border.
+For a show at the Gorge, you drive due east from Seattle, get in a line of cars, and get directed to your campsite.
+EDC is even simpler: Get to your hotel or campsite, hop in a shuttle to the Speedway, enter the festival grounds.
+Shambhala is just a little different, especially if you’re coming from the southern side of the Canadian border.
 Crossing the border can always be a hassle, so here are a few quick tips for anyone heading to the Farm from the United States.

 DMNW Pro-Tip #1: Save the entirety of the route to Shambhala in “Offline Maps” in Google Maps, to ensure you can still find your way in areas with spotty cell service.
 You can find step-by-step instructions on that here.

 Google Map your trip to Shambhala from Seattle, and the first result will likely tell you to head east to Spokane, and then head due north from there until you hit the border.
 That route will take you to the Nelway Border Crossing.
 Once you cross in Nelway, you’ll be approximately 10-15 minutes away from Shambhala, continuing on until you see signs directing you to turn left into the festival and onto a narrow dirt road.
 Follow that dirt road for a few minutes and you’ll soon find yourself in the line of cars leading into the campsite entryway.

 Keep in mind, Nelway is a tiny crossing, manned by just a few border patrol guards with 1-2 lines for entry.
 It’s also the most-used road into Shambhala, so be prepared to wait for a long time.
 The guards know there’s a festival happening 12 miles north of the border, and as such will tear apart each and every car to ensure nothing illegal is making its way into Canada.
-It should go without saying, but do not attempt to bring any narcotics into the country.
+It should go without saying, but do not attempt to bring any narcotics — including marijuana — into the country.
 Also worth noting, the Nelway crossing is open from 8am-midnight.